Furniture Row’s Sofa Buying Guide

 The Frame

-The frames of large upholstered furnishings like sofas and sectionals are usually made from wood.
-But when it comes to support and lifespan, not all woods are created equally.
+The frames of sofas and sectionals are usually made from wood - but when it comes to support and lifespan, not all woods are created equally.
 The two main types of wood you’re likely to see when sofa shopping are engineered wood and hardwood.

-Engineered Wood - Engineered wood is a general term for types of man-made wood like MDF and plywood which are created by binding scrap wood, shredded fibers and even sawdust together with strong adhesive.
+- Engineered Wood - Engineered wood is a general term for types of man-made wood, which are created by binding scrap wood, shredded fibers and even sawdust together with strong adhesive.
 There are many types of engineered wood, the most common varieties in furniture being MDF and plywood.

--MDF is a versatile and affordable type of engineered wood made by combining hardwood and softwood pieces into fibers, which are combined with wax and resin binders, and formed into panels by applying high temperatures and pressures.
+- MDF is a versatile and affordable type of engineered wood made by combining hardwood and softwood pieces into fibers, which are combined with wax and resin binders, and formed into panels with high temperatures and pressures.

 Internal Support Systems